Meniscus Tear: Gentle Non-Invasive Care Options

-The two most common invasive treatments for a torn meniscus are steroid injections or arthroscopic knee surgery for meniscus.
+The two most common invasive care for a torn meniscus are steroid injections or arthroscopic knee surgery for meniscus.
 Published studies in the New England Journal of Medicine and the Journal of Radiology have questioned steroid injections and refuted the clinical benefits of arthroscopic knee surgery.
-This article provides in-depth information about the meniscus, meniscal tears, types, symptoms, remedies, and treatment options.
+This article provides in-depth information about the meniscus, meniscal tears, types, symptoms, remedies, and care options.

 The Knee’s Meniscus